CMS27/IP2019/README.md

 # IP2019

 This is the repository for the "Introduction to Programming 2019" course.
-By Clément Mazet-Sonilhac, Sciences Po Paris
+By Clément Mazet-Sonilhac, Sciences Po Paris & Banque de France